Skip to main content

 There are nine tools to choose from:

-• Forums: create open discussions for your community to engage with you and each other
+• Forums: Create open discussions for your community to engage with you and each other.

-• Places: allow your participants to identify and comment on places
+• Places: Allow your participants to identify and comment on places.

-• Ideas: propose questions and gather ideas from your community
+• Ideas: Propose questions and gather ideas from your community.

-• Stories: enable your community to submit their experiences using text, images, and videos
+• Stories: Enable your community to submit their experiences using text, images, and videos.

-• Guestbook: let your community comment on issues without prompting debate
+• Guestbook: Let your community comment on issues without prompting debate.

-• Questions: create a space for your participants to ask you questions
+• Questions: Create a space for your participants to ask you questions.

-• News feed: keep your community informed about the project by creating news articles
+• News feed: Keep your community informed about the project by creating news articles.

-• Surveys: create detailed surveys to collect large amounts of information
+• Surveys: Create detailed surveys to collect large amounts of information.

-• Quick polls: ask quick and easy questions to measure sentiment and preferences.
+• Quick polls: Ask quick and easy questions to measure sentiment and preferences.
 You can also use this tool as a widget.

 When selecting your tools, we recommend only using the tools appropriate for your project.
 Think about the purpose of your tool and what kind of data you want to collect.

-Add a tool to your project
+Add a Tool to Your Project

 To add a tool:

-2. Select your tool from the list, Add a title, and select Create.
+3. Select your tool from the list, Add a title, and select Create.
 Your chosen title will also create a Permalink; you can edit this if necessary.

-3. Configure your tool’s details and settings, then Save.
+4. Configure your tool’s details and settings, then Save.

-4. Preview and test your tool – any submissions you make in draft mode won’t be saved.
+5. Select the eye icon to preview and test your tool – any submissions you make in draft mode won’t be saved.

-Your tools will display on your project in the same order you view them in the admin; drag and drop them in the tool tabs to change their order.
-Once a tool is published, you have these options:
+Your tools will display on your project in the same order you view them in the admin; drag and drop them in the Tools tab list to change their order.
+Similarly, multiple instances of the same tool can be reordered by dragging and dropping them in the list.

 • Unpublish your tool to take it back to draft status for significant changes or if you want to hide it from participants.

 • Archive your tool to stop receiving submissions.
-This will close the tool to participants, but still allow them to see submissions to open tools.
+This will close the tool to participants but still allow them to see submissions to open tools.

 • Delete your tool to remove it from your project completely.
 A tool can’t be deleted if there are any submissions; you cannot recover it once deleted.